rob10campbell/PRoPS-colloids_setup/00-Hardware.md

 # Operating System

->OOMD-blue currently requires Linux or MacOS.
+HOOMD-blue currently requires Linux or MacOS.
 Our guides are optimized for MacOS.
-Many HOOMD-blue users work with Linux, so if you are familiar with Linux and prefer it over MacOS it should be straightforward to use a Linux machine; however, MacOS is recommended because it is what members of the group are most familiar with, and therefore what we are most able to troubleshoot and offer advice on.
+Many HOOMD-blue users work with Linux, so if you are familiar with Linux and prefer it over MacOS it should be straightforward to use a Linux machine; however, MacOS is recommended because it is what members of the group are most familiar with, and therefore what we are most able to help troubleshoot.
 <br>

 # Laptop vs. Desktop